BitDistort/BitDistort-trump-merch-abandon-cart/README.md

 Options can be added on top of each other, such as `node index.js --screenshot -t 420 --loop`

+Note: Errors displaying a navigation issue or a page not loading are normal, and the script will most likely reconfigure itself.
+Still, I'd like for these problems to go away, so feel free to drop an Issue on GitHub.
+Errors that stop the entire process are URGENT and should be reported ASAP.

 ### Metrics

 Metrics are stored in `metrics.json` such as the largest cart dumped, the total number of cycles run, and the total amount dumped across every run.